Per Kirkeby: Career

 In 1957, Kirkeby began studying natural history at the University of Copenhagen.
 As a research assistant, he went on several trips to Greenland, in 1958, 1959, and 1960.
 In 1962, he began studying at the Experimental Art School in Copenhagen (Den Eksperimenterende Kunstskole).
 During his time there, worked with a variety of mediums, including: painting, graphic arts, 8 millimeter films and performance pieces.

-By the time Kirkeby completed a masters degree in arctic geology at the University of Copenhagen in 1964, he was already part of the important experimental art school "eks-skolen."
+By the time Kirkeby completed a master's degree in arctic geology at the University of Copenhagen in 1964, he was already part of the important experimental art school "eks-skolen."
 His interest in geology and other aspects of the natural world was fundamental to and characteristic of his art.
 Kirkeby went on to work as a painter, sculptor, writer, and printmaker.
 His works were exhibited at the Venice Biennale in 1976, 1980, 1993, 1997, and 2005.
 In addition, he worked with theatre productions, designing the set for the New York City Ballet's 1999 production of Swan Lake, and the set and costumes for their 2007 production of Romeo and Juliet.

 In 1977, he published Fliegende Blätter.
 He published a book of essays on the works of Delacroix, Manet, Picasso in 1988.
 Kirkeby taught as a professor at the Academy of Fine Arts, Karlsruhe beginning in 1978, the Karlsruhe Institute of Technology (1978–1989) and at Städelschule in Frankfurt (1989–2000).

+In 1996, he collaboratively works as a painter for three films with filmmaker Lars von Trier, creating the chapter headings for Breaking the Waves and Antichrist, as well as the visuals for the ouverture to Dancer in the Dark.

 Personal life

 Per Kirkeby was born 1 September 1938 in Copenhagen to Alfred Kirkeby Christensen and Lucy Helga Alice Nisbeth Bertelsen.
-His father Alfred was and engineer and he spent his childhood between Bispebjerg and Husum.
+His father Alfred was an engineer and he spent his childhood between Bispebjerg and Husum.
 In his adult life, Kirkeby lived and worked between Hellerup, Læsø, Frankfurt am Main and Italy.
 In 1979, he married film producer Vibeke Windeløv.
 The next year he purchased a house on the island Laeso.
-Vilbeke and Per separated in 2002.
-In 2005, he Married Mari Anne Duus Jørgensen in Grundtvig's Church.
+Vibeke and Per separated in 2002.
+In 2005, he married Mari Anne Duus Jørgensen in Grundtvig's Church.
 Kirkeby had four children: two daughters and two sons.

 In 2013, Kirkeby sustained a serious brain injury in a domestic fall accident.
 He announced in 2015 that he had given up all further attempts to resume painting after the accident, but continued to create small etchings.
 He died on 9 May 2018 at his home in Hellerup and is buried at Bispebjerg Cemetery.